 DURING OUR PRODUCTION ACTIVITIES:

-■ Travel - seeking to minimise travel requirements and follow social distancing principles within travel arrangements, wherever
+■ Travel - seeking to minimise travel requirements wherever possible.

-■ Location - considering the physical capacity of space used, given the requirements of social distancing, as well as ensuring the
+■ Location - considering the physical capacity of space used as well as ensuring the

 provision of adequate hygiene facilities.